Post Office vs LIC: Best Government-Backed Saving Plan for You

 • PPF and SSY are EEE (Exempt-Exempt-Exempt), meaning deposits, interest, and maturity are all tax-free.

-• Others like NSC are EET (interest is taxable on maturity).
+• Others, like NSC, are EET (interest is taxable on maturity).

 • LIC: